timwaters/mapwarper/README_API.md

 `/api/v1`

+##Protocol

+Both http and https calls work.
+If you call a https resource, then links within the JSON response should also have https protocols, if you call it via http then the links should be in http.

 ##Format

 Where possible most output formats are in json-api format.
 Some creation and updating requests also require the json to be in this format.